JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *1 hour* testing and improving
  - *1.5 hours* build project, fix issues with persistent data path + filename not combining properly

+### 03 Jan 2021

+ - *0.5 hours* implemented timer
+   - if new representation it resets the timer when they finish reading the description of the representation

 TODO:
 fix rotation...
  - check every equation
+add accuracy of pose match
+add time limit